-6.1 Machine Positioning at Site
+6.1 Position the Machine at the Site

 Always use the machine outdoors and park the machine in a position where the prevailing winds blow the engine exhaust away from the operator.
 Exhaust from the engine contains carbon monoxide (CO) that can accumulate to a dangerous level, even in an area with good air flow.